 A first implementation to combine both neighborhoods in a deterministic way is given by the Variable Neighborhood Descent (VND).
-In its generic form, given two neighborhoods $N_1$ and $N_2$ , the VND finds in each step the best neighbor p' of the current solution p ( $p' \in N_k(p)$ ) where k is initially set to 1).
-If p' is better than p, then p is replaced with p' and k is set to 1; otherwise, k is set to 2.
-In the next steps, if k equals 1, the method proceeds in the same way and the best neighbor with respect to $N_1$ is selected to replace the current solution, if the new one improves it.
-If k equals 2 and the best solution p' found in $N_2(p)$ is better than the current solution p, then p is replaced with p' and k is set to 1; if p' does not improve p, the method finishes.
-In other words, the algorithm performs a local search for the best solution in $N_1$ and only resorts to performing one move in $N_2$ when the search is trapped in a local optima found in $N_1$ .
-We will refer to this method as VND\best.
+In its generic form, k is initially set to 1; then, in each step, a best neighbor p' of p, is determined in $N_k(p)$: if p' is better than p, then p is replaced with p' and k is set to 1; otherwise, if k=1 then k is set to 2, else the method finishes.
+In other words, the algorithm performs a local search for the best solution in N_1 and only resorts to performing one move in N_2 when the search is trapped in a local optimum found in N_1 .
+We will refer to this method as VND_best.

 We have also tested a variant in which instead of finding the best solution in the neighborhood, the method scans it (in the order given by the current solution p) in search of the first solution p' that improves p.
-This variant will be denoted as VND\first.
+This variant will be denoted as VND_first.